-In the third quarter of 2019, the arbitrator in the arbitration proceedings between the University of British Columbia ("UBC") and us issued his decision for the second phase of the arbitration, awarding UBC approximately \$5.9 million, which includes interest of approximately \$2.6 million.
-The arbitrator also held that the third phase of the arbitration, which would address patent validity, should we choose to pursue a third phase, would not provide a defense to the award.
+In the third quarter of 2019, the arbitrator in the arbitration proceedings between UBC and us issued his decision, awarding UBC approximately \$5.9 million, which included interest of approximately \$2.6 million.
 An award for costs and attorneys' fees is still to be determined.
 We recorded expense of \$6.3 million in 2019, consisting of \$5.9 million for the award (including interest) and \$0.4 million for an estimate of a potential award for costs and attorney's fees.

 This arbitration concerned certain early work on lipid nanoparticle delivery systems and related inventions undertaken by us and assigned to UBC.
 These inventions were subsequently licensed back to us by UBC under a license agreement, initially entered into in 1998 and subsequently amended in 2001, 2006 and 2007.
 We have granted sublicenses under the UBC license to Alnylam as well as other third parties.
-In the arbitration, UBC's claim was for \$10.9 million plus interest.